return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 timeout means an infinite timeout.

 The following bits may be set in events and returned in revents.
-POLLIN - Data may be received without blocking.
+EPOLLIN - Data may be received without blocking.
 For a connected endpoint, this means that \ :c:func:`scif_recv`\  may be called without blocking.
 For a listening endpoint, this means that \ :c:func:`scif_accept`\  may be called without blocking.
-POLLOUT - Data may be sent without blocking.
+EPOLLOUT - Data may be sent without blocking.
 For a connected endpoint, this means that \ :c:func:`scif_send`\  may be called without blocking.
-POLLOUT may also be used to block waiting for a non-blocking connect to complete.
+EPOLLOUT may also be used to block waiting for a non-blocking connect to complete.
 This bit value has no meaning for a listening endpoint and is ignored if specified.

 The following bits are only returned in revents, and are ignored if set in events.
-POLLERR - An error occurred on the endpoint
+EPOLLERR - An error occurred on the endpoint
-POLLHUP - The connection to the peer endpoint was disconnected POLLNVAL - The specified endpoint descriptor is invalid.
+EPOLLHUP - The connection to the peer endpoint was disconnected EPOLLNVAL - The specified endpoint descriptor is invalid.

 .. _`scif_poll.return`: